-Loyola Himalaya Adventure Program in India 2014
+Loyola Himalaya Adventure Program in India 2017

 Watch the videos to find out more:

-There will be two mandatory meetings with the students accepted for the program on April 24 from 12:30 - 1:45 p.m. and on April 28 at 5:00 p.m. (location to be announced) to discuss courses and trip information.
+There will be two mandatory meetings with the students accepted for the program on March 9 from 12:30 - 2:00 p.m. and on April 27 from 12:30 - 2:00 p.m (location to be announced) to discuss courses and trip information.

 Loyola’s general academic policies apply to study abroad programs.
 Students must attend all classes and trips (except in case of illness) to fulfill the requirements for the courses.
 Communications with the mutual learning partner before and during the trip are part of the learning experience and are required.
-There will be written assignments that will be graded.
+There will be written assignments that are graded.

 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Integration into a new culture and learning environment creates particular challenges, both mental and physical, for an individual.
 For this reason, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with the CIE director or your doctor about plans to manage your health condition abroad.

 FacultyAnne Daniell is an instructor of religious studies.
 She received her Ph.D. in Religious and Theological Studies from Drew University, where she focused on Ecological and Feminist theologies, and her M.T.S. from Harvard Divinity School, where she studied Christianity and world religions, including Hinduism and Buddhism.

 Michael Smith, instructor and program coordinator, has a Master’s degree in Social Work and a Master’s degree in Public Health from Tulane University.
 He speaks fluent Tibetan and Hindi, and has conducted ethnographic research in Nepal on a Fulbright Scholarship.